 - 1. Transportation and per diem for the participating teams. - 2.
-Transportation (air travel or mileage), lodging, per diem, and stipend for fourteen key official positions and three competition managers, as well as the fee for an additional 60 supplemental officials.
-Lodging should be paid for all officials and competition managers by the host and reimbursed by the NCAA through the financial report. - 3.
-Transportation, lodging and per diem for the NCAA committee.
-Lodging should be paid by the host and reimbursed by the NCAA through the financial report. - 4.
-Signage package to dress the facility. - 5.
+Transportation, lodging, per diem, and stipend for twelve key officials, three competition managers, and three announcer positions, as well as a stipend for up to an additional 80 selected officials (Lodging should be paid by the host and reimbursed by the NCAA through the financial report.) - 3.
+Transportation, lodging, and per diem for the NCAA committee.
+(Lodging should be paid by the host and reimbursed by the NCAA through the financial report.) - 4.
+A limited number of banners and other signage to dress the facility, including a field stencil and paint to apply one stencil. - 5.
 Awards for the participating teams. - 6.
 Championship mementos for participating teams (distributed after the championships). - 7.
 Credentials, lanyards and credential boards. - 8.
 Apparel for officials and volunteers. - 9.
 Merchandise. - 10.
 Hydration product and equipment for participants. - 11.
-Equipment supplied through equipment vendor. - 12.
+Competition equipment supplied through equipment supplier. - 12.
 Funding for operational expenses as approved in the proposed budget. - 13.
 Limited funding for promotional efforts. - 14.
 Personnel to conduct fully automatic timing (FAT) and results processing as well as video review.
-Lodging should be paid by the host and reimbursed by the NCAA through the financial report.
+(Lodging should be paid by the host and reimbursed by the NCAA through the financial report.)